Authored by the expert who managed and guided the team behind the Uganda Property Pack

 Can $300k buy a 2-bedroom in Wakiso in 2026 in good areas?

-A $300,000 property in these Wakiso neighborhoods typically offers 180 to 280 square meters (roughly 1,900 to 3,000 square feet) of built area, with enough outdoor space for parking and a small garden.
+A $300k 2-bedroom (or more commonly a 3 to 4 bedroom at this price) in Wakiso typically offers around 180 to 280 square meters (roughly 1,900 to 3,000 square feet) of built area, with generous outdoor space and better compound privacy than what you get at lower budgets.

 Which places become "accessible" at $300k in Wakiso as of 2026?